ASRlearner/hello-world/README.md

 # hello-world
 the first repository

-I want to be a nice asr algorithm engineer.
+I want to be a nice ASR algorithm engineer.